pulibrary/command_line_curriculum/sec3/vim.md

 ## Spatial Organization

-If you’ve used an Intergrated Development Environment (IDE) before, you’re certainly used to managing your files with tabs.
-Neovim uses other ways to represent and organize open files.
+If you’ve used an Intergrated Development Environment (IDE) before, you’re certainly used to managing your files with tabs. vim uses other ways to represent and organize open files.
 Indeed, there are four layers of abstraction you can use for that: the buffers, the windows, the tabs, and the argument list.

 ### Buffers

 A buffer directly matches to an open file in memory.
 To make a comparison with a standard IDE, a buffer would be the content of a tab.
 The big difference is that when you close a tab in an IDE, you also close the open file in it.
-Not in Neovim; if you close a window containing a buffer, the buffer is still there but it’s hidden.
+Not in vim; if you close a window containing a buffer, the buffer is still there but it’s hidden.
 In fact, a buffer can have three different states:

  * active - The buffer is displayed in a window.